-In drawing up your school policy you should refer to the procedures of the HSCP For professionals - Herefordshire Safeguarding (herefordshiresafeguardingboards.org.uk)
+We have referred to the procedures of the Herefordshire Safeguarding Children Partnership (HSCP) For professionals - Herefordshire Safeguarding (herefordshiresafeguardingboards.org.uk).

-It is essential that the safeguarding policy describes the procedures, which are in accordance with the locally agreed interagency procedures published by the HSCP.
+This safeguarding policy describes the procedures, which are in accordance with the locally agreed interagency procedures published by the HSCP.